 What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
 How did you tune the parameters of your particular algorithm?
 (Some algorithms do not have parameters that you need to tune -- if this is the case for the one you picked, identify and briefly explain how you would have done it for the model that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier). [relevant rubric item: “tune the algorithm”]

+Machine Learning algorithm parameters also help us to tune bias & variance.
+A high bias machine learning algorithm is one that practically ignores the data.
+It has almost no capacity to learn anything, and it is called bias.
+Another extreme is high variance algorithm that is extremely perceptive to data and it can only replicate things it’s seen before.
+The problem with high variance algorithm is that it’ll react very poorly in situations it hasn’t seen before because it doesn’t have right bias to generalize new stuff.
+So we want something in the middle, it is called bias-variance trade-off.
+You want machine learning algorithm that has some authority to generalize, but still very open to listen to the data.
+We achieve bias-variance trade-off by parameter tuning.
+Parameter tuning can have some influence on how well the model fits the complexity in the data.

+Following is how I tuned C & gamma parameters of SVC:

 Parameter Tuning for SVC: I was using SVC without any parameter so the default parameters of C (1.0) & gamma was used (1/n_features).
 In this case accuracy, precision & recall was very poor.
 I tuned C & gamma to get better result.

 C : float, optional (default=1.0) Penalty parameter C of the error term.